Graveyard of Safe Choices

 About the anthology

-I'm thrilled to announce that my essay "Questions I Wish I Could Answer," will be published in Passed On: Daughters Write About Father Loss, Lack, and Legacy, an anthology forthcoming from the University of Georgia Press, edited by anthropologist, author, and book coaching colleague, Amy Goldmacher.
+I'm thrilled to announce that my essay "Questions I Wish I Could Answer," has been accepted for inclusion in Passed On: Daughters Write About Father Loss, Lack, and Legacy, an anthology edited by anthropologist, author, and book coaching colleague, Amy Goldmacher.
 My essay gave me the opportunity to revisit some pieces I wrote about my late father shortly after his death in 2011, now with the benefit of more perspective and distance.

 Want to know when the books come out?